jonathanhliu21/COM-Server/docs/guide/library-api.md

 `500 Internal Server Error`s may occur with endpoints dealing with the connection if the serial port is disconnected.
-Disconnections while the server is running require restarts of the server and may change the port of the Arduino.
+Disconnections while the server is running require restarts of the server and may change the port of the device connected.

 More information on [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [flask-restful](https://flask-restful.readthedocs.io/en/latest/)